Transparency Report for 2015

 Evernote is a member of Reform Government Surveillance and the Digital Due Process Coalition.
 We support efforts to reform practices and laws regulating government surveillance of individuals and access to their information.

-1This includes federal agencies like the Federal Bureau of Investigation, as well as state or local law enforcement entities.
+1This includes federal agencies like the Federal Bureau of Investigation, as well as state or local law enforcement agencies.

-2Currently, the US government does not permit us to disclose the exact number of national security requests received, nor are we permitted to distinguish the number of National Security Letters (NSLs) received from other types of national security information requests (such as search warrants pursuant to the Foreign Intelligence Surveillance Act), unless we do so in bands of 1000.
+2Currently, the US government does not permit us to disclose the exact number of national security requests received, nor are we permitted to distinguish the number of National Security Letters ("NSLs") received from other types of national security information requests (such as search warrants pursuant to the Foreign Intelligence Surveillance Act ("FISA process")), unless we do so in bands of 1000.
 We think this restriction decreases transparency and especially harms companies like us that receive no or very few national security requests.
 If we want to report in smaller bands, we are required to group all types of national security requests together in a range from 0 to 250 as we have done above.
-We strongly support efforts calling for greater transparency regarding such national security requests.
+We strongly support greater transparency regarding national security requests.